AegirCoop/aegir-coop-docs/by-laws/by-law1.md

    expired.
 2. The chairman, if any, expressed vacation unfulfilled to the Board;
 3. Thereafter, he informs the meeting of the following:
     1. Directors whose terms end may be re-elected;
     2. Members can nominate as many candidates as they wish;
     3. The President shall ensure the acceptance of each candidate upon nomination.
 Any refusal automatically eliminates the candidate;
     4. Nominations are closed on duly seconded and uncontested proposal;
     5. After this elimination, if there are more candidates than vacancies, there are elections.
 If the number of candidates equals the number of vacancies, candidates are elected by acclamation;
     6. If there is an election, it is done by secret ballot.
 A newsletter is distributed to each member who registered there the names of candidates of their choice.
 The number of names on the ballot must match the number of vacancies;
     7. The tellers compile the results and send them to the returning officer;
     8. The President shall declare elected for each position to bridge the candidate with the most votes, without revealing the number of votes obtained by each candidate;
     9. In case of equality of votes for the last seat, the election is resumed between the tied candidates only;
     10. If, after a second ballot, there is again a tie, the decision is made by lot;
     11. There will be a recount if at least one third of the members present so request.
 In this case, the candidates concerned attend the recount;
     12. The ballots are destroyed by the election clerk immediately after the vote;
     13. Any decision of the President as to the procedure, forcing the meeting unless the latter reverses this decision by a majority vote of the members present.

-### 10. Board meetings [](commentary/by-law1#10-board-meetings){: .fa .fa-question-circle}
+### Article 10: Board meetings [](commentary/by-law1.md#article-10-board-meetings){: .fa .fa-question-circle}

 The Board of Directors meets as often as is necessary for the interests of the cooperative.